 Most development, subdivisions, and intensification of use within the Coastal Zone is subject to a Coastal Development Permit, which is a discretionary permit that is subject to standards certified by the California Coastal Commission in Marin County's Local Coastal Program (LCP).
 Coastal permits are unusual in that they regulate both development and use, even when a particular use is principally permitted within a given zoning district.
 For this reason, very few projects are exempt from discretionary review in the Coastal Zone.
 Risks, costs and delays associated with the coastal permit process are further increased because most coastal permit approvals are appealable to the California Coastal Commission, except for principally permitted uses outside of a geographic appeal jurisdiction.
-Affordable housing projects are not exempt from coastal permit requirements; however, proposed LCP amendments would establish affordable housing as a principally permitted use in coastal residential and commercial/mixed-use districts.
+Affordable housing projects are not exempt from discretionary review in coastal residential and commercial/mixed-use districts.
 This means a coastal permit approval for an affordable housing project in one of these districts would only be appealed if proposed within the Coastal Commission's geographic appeal area.
 The amendments to the LCP are expected to be certified by the Coastal Commission in December 2014.
 Consistency between the Housing Element and the LCP are required by law.
 Programs in this Housing Element that relate to the Coastal Zone have been developed collaboratively with staff working on the LCP Amendment.